Q. IS THE PA PROGRAM ACCREDITED?

 Q. WHAT TYPE OF DEGREE DO I NEED TO APPLY?

-A. A Baccalaureate degree from a regionally accredited United States college or university must be received by the day you begin PA school.
+A. A Baccalaureate degree from a regionally accredited United States college or university, or international equivalent, must be achieved by the application deadline.
 Because of the required prerequisite courses, most applicants will have a science-related degree but this is not required.
 The requirements for acceptance to this program are also listed on our Admissions page.

 Q. HOW DO YOU CALCULATE THE CUMULATIVE GRADE POINT AVERAGE IF I REPEATED A COURSE?